Last Updated June 1st, 2020 at 09:26 am by Lisa

-Cookies to Serve with Your Peppermint Candy Plate
+Cookies to Serve with Your Peppermint Christmas Candy Plate:

 I have made the Butter Cookies every year since 1991 and have the original recipe book from Land O Lakes.
-It wouldn’t be Christmas without those butter cookies, and now we love the new recipe for Santa’s Chocolate Chip Peppermint Cookies.
+It wouldn’t be Christmas without those butter cookies.

 Tips for Making a DIY Candy Plate

 - If you want to shape or mold the tray in any way after you melt it, you should do so in the first minute it is out of the oven because it hardens quickly.
 Be careful… it’s hot!

 - Try using a spring-form pan if you have one.
 I used a tart pan, it was not easy to remove the candy plate.

 - Let the parchment paper be a bit bigger than the bottom of the spring-form pan to help you remove the candy plate.

 - Be creative!
 There are so many ways you can go with this candy plate.